adambuttrick/crossref-preprint-matching/preprint_matching/README.md

 * `-i, --input`: Path to a single JSON file containing Crossref works to be matched.
 * `-f, --format`: Output format ('json' or 'csv') for the result files.
-* `-m, --mailto`: Email address for Crossref API politeness (required by Crossref).
+* `-m, --mailto`: Email address for access to the polite pool in the Crossref API.
-* `-u, --user-agent`: User-Agent string for API requests (e.g., "arXivPreprintMatcher/1.0").
+* `-u, --user-agent`: User-Agent string for API requests (e.g., "PreprintMatcher/1.0").

 ### **Optional Arguments**